b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 However, it appears that we still need a few things:

 1) a way to generate y-values for `Cmk.text!` (for now it is `[30, 30, 30]`, but
-other dataframe may have different value ranges, e.g. [200-250] and then the markers would be placed too low)
+other dataframes may have different value ranges, e.g. [200-250] and then the markers would be placed too low)
 2) a way to generate the markers (e.g. `["", "a", "ab"]` based on p-values) over the appropriate boxes